remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 After processing all those camera calibration chessboard images, we get arrays `imgpoints[]` and `objpoints[]` with all the real corners coordinates of the chessboards and their corresponding expected coordinates in a non distorted grid image of the chessboard.

+With that :
-With that, I apply openCV function `cv2.calibrateCamera(objpoints,imgpoints,(xSize,ySize),None,None)` to get the distorsion matrix and parameters which will be used to undistort any images taken with this particular camera.
+- We apply openCV function `cv2.calibrateCamera(objpoints,imgpoints,(xSize,ySize),None,None)` to get the distorsion matrix and parameters which will be used to undistort any images taken with this particular camera.
+Cf notebook chapter 'Camera Calibration'
+- Use distorsion matrix and parameters to distort any image taken from this camera (cf `cv2.undistort(img, mtx, dist, None, mtx)`) ´

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: